Have you ever wondered whether your dogs can get… STDs?

-Wait, is this the same as human herpes?
+Can dogs get herpes? and Wait, is this the same as human herpes?
 Nope.
 Canine Herpesvirus, or CHV, is technically not the same virus which causes herpes in humans.
 It can be transmitted between dogs during intercourse, but exposure to the virus can occur without sexual contact.

 CHV will not manifest as the lesions or sores we associate with human herpesvirus.
 The symptoms are shortness of breath, yellowish-greenish poop, a tender tummy, and a potential bloody discharge from the nose.